 To address these challenges, organizations can implement the following solutions:

-By addressing these challenges with effective solutions, organizations can enhance their management of physical assets while facilitating a smoother transition to digital formats.
+By addressing these challenges with effective solutions, organizations can strengthen their overall media management of physical assets while facilitating a smoother transition to digital formats.

 Comparing Digital vs Physical Asset Management